Journey mapping in SaaS

 Therefore, having members from all departments contributing to the development of a journey map is essential.
 The challenge is that you will always have people on the team with different competencies for developing an understanding of customers and some will find it easier, or harder to follow a journey mapping approach.

-There may be employees who work on the front line directly with customers every day who have loads of experience with user understanding and perception, there may be developers who perhaps struggle to slip into the customers’ shoes, people who sometimes are not as rational, or those who are not as routined when it comes to using digital tools.
+There may be employees who work on the front line directly with customers every day who have loads of experience with user understanding and perception, there may be developers who perhaps struggle to slip into the customers’ shoes, people who sometimes are not as routined when it comes to using digital tools.

 Developers in general are trained in logical, rational thinking processes.
 This is fantastic for developing software and making binary, 0/1, works/doesn’t work evaluations of situations.
 Additionally, most of the time this is combined with a high understanding of digital environments, generally higher than your average user’s.